Failed Bank Report: Claim FDIC Insured Deposits at Failed Banks

 2000 Moved bank headquarters from Covina, California to Pasadena, California.

-2008 Failed, went into receivership, and then became IndyMac Federal Bank, F.S.B.
+2008 Failed, went into receivership, and then emerged as IndyMac Federal Bank, F.S.B.